-- FQDN of the MBG cluster is "mbgtw.company.com" - Primary registrar/proxy = mbgtw.company.com - "mbgtw.company.com" maps to the following MBG nodes: - 'mbg101.company.com' - 'mbg102.company.com' - 'mbg103.company.com' - priority: determines the order in which the MBGs are used.
-Thus, 'mbg101' will be the priority, and 'mbg102' the second and 'mbg103' will be the third priority.
-In case if the primary 'mbg101' is unavailable then the client try the second 'mbg102' - weightings: determines the workload handled.
-The higher the weighting, the greater the workload.
-The MiCollab Client does not utilize the weighting metric, so this can be left as the default of 100. - port: identifies the SIP port used (5060 is default for TCP; 5061 is default for TLS). - TTL: identifies the duration for which the data remains in the network.
-The MiCollab Client softphone does not use this setting, as each time it re-registers the client does a new DNS lookup, thereby maintaining the latest DNS details.
+- FQDN of the MBG cluster is "mbgtw.company.com" - Primary registrar/proxy = mbgtw.company.com - "mbgtw.company.com" maps to the following MBG nodes: - mbg101.company.com - mbg102.company.com - mbg103.company.com - priority: determines the order in which the MBGs or MiVBs are used. - port: identifies the SIP port used (5060 is default for TCP; 5061 is default for TLS). - TTL: identifies the duration for which the data remains in the network.
+In this example, after 60 minutes, the timer expires and the softphone updates its Registrar/Proxy file with the latest version from the DNS server.